 The Rehab Centre sees children with conditions like cerebral palsy, Down’s syndrome, spina bifida, hydrocephalus and other neuro developmental conditions.
 In the 2014 census there were 5367 children with disabilities in the district of Kisoro with just one special school and no paediatric therapy available.
 Jenny Green’s original vision included some provision for disabled children at Potter’s Village.

 Children and their parents attend the centre monthly in a group with other children from their area.
-Initially they have a therapy assessment, treatment, parents are taught an individual exercise programme to do at home and a feeding assessment is done if indicated.
+Initially they have a therapy assessment, and any treatment given.
+Parents are taught an individual exercise programme to do at home and a feeding assessment is done if indicated.
 There is a group time of songs and games teaching parents about the importance of stimulating play.
 If a child requires the help of a special chair, standing frame or walker; measurements are taken and the equipment is made by a local carpenter at a later date.